devgeniem/wp-multisite-same-level-subdomains/README.md

 This WordPress multisite plugin allows you to create subsites under different domain than the mainsite.

-This plugin allows the mainsite of multisite to be like `client.your-domain.com` and subsites in different domain like `site.client.com`.
+This plugin allows the mainsite of multisite to be like `client.your-domain.com` and subsites to be under a different domain like `site.client.com`.

 ## Example use case